-In this week's Tip for Success, Paul de la Garza discusses self-talk which is the second part to the Mindset Series and shares a story which highlights one critical change you can make in order to shift into positive self-talk.
+In this week's Tip for Success, Paul de la Garza discusses personal leadership and shares a story which highlights how to promote joy within yourself and the people that surround you.

 This Week's Action Steps

-Follow the action steps below each day this week to see a material and concrete shift in your self-talk and mindset:
+Follow the action steps below each day this week to see a material and concrete shift in your personal leadership:

 To see more and sign up to receive Weekly Success Tips to your inbox, visit us at: highperformance-solutions.com/successtips